Aspirin, butalbital, and caffeine

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of butalbital can be fatal.

-Overdose symptoms may include extreme drowsiness, confusion, restless feeling, insomnia, tremors, fast heart rate, vomiting, stomach pain, rapid breathing, feeling hot, ringing in your ears, weak or shallow breathing, seizure (convulsions), or fainting.
+Overdose may cause severe drowsiness, confusion, feeling restless, insomnia, tremors, fast or pounding heartbeats, vomiting, stomach pain, rapid breathing, feeling hot, ringing in your ears, weak or shallow breathing, bruising or bleeding, seizure (convulsions), fainting, or coma.

 What should I avoid while taking aspirin, butalbital, and caffeine?